Putting the “public” in public policy.

 Prior to founding The MassINC Polling Group, Steve led survey research programs for the U.S. Department of State in Iraq, in key states for President Barack Obama’s 2008 campaign, and conducted surveys and polls on behalf of many private corporations.
 His polling analysis is often cited in local, state, and national media outlets.
 He is past President of the New England Chapter of the American Association for Public Opinion Research (NEAAPOR) and served as Associate Editor of the Statistical Journal of the IAOS.
 He lives in Melrose, Massachusetts, and is a veteran of the war in Iraq.

 Rich is a past member of the Metropolitan Area Planning Council’s Legislative Committee and the Boston Bikes Advisory Group.
-He currently serves on the executive council of New England Chapter of the American Association for Public Opinion Research (NEAAPOR).
+He is a member of the American Association for Public Opinion Research and a past member of the executive council of its New England Chapter.

 Rich grew up in Wakefield, Massachusetts, and is a graduate of Harvard College.
-After years living in Allston, he now lives in Northampton.
+He now lives in Northampton, Massachusetts.

 Olivia manages many of MPG's most complex multi-modal projects involving multiple stakeholders.
-She has worked MPGs largest public sector clients including the Massachusetts Commission for the Blind, the Massachusetts Department of Transportation, and the MBTA.
+She has worked with MPG’s largest public sector clients, including the Massachusetts Commission for the Blind, the Massachusetts Department of Transportation, and the MBTA.
 Her work at MPG touches all aspects of the research process, from work planning to overseeing final analysis.

 Prior to joining MPG in 2022, Olivia worked in criminal justice reform via restorative justice practices, and as an Operations Manager and Mentor in non-profit advocacy work with youth.
-She has a bachelor’s degree in Sociology with a minor in Criminal Justice from the University of WI, Madison and a master’s in Public Policy with a certificate in Policy Analysis from the University of Chicago.
+She has a bachelor’s degree in Sociology with a minor in Criminal Justice from the University of Wisconsin, Madison and a master’s in Public Policy with a certificate in Policy Analysis from the University of Chicago.
 Olivia’s professional and educational background brings a wide variety of experiences and expertise to MPG.
-Olivia joins the MPG team remotely from Madison, WI.

 Zayna is engaged in all phases of the research process at MPG from design to analysis.
 Zayna leads focus group guide development and facilitation across topic areas, oversees in-person survey data collection projects, and manages client relationships.
+She has particular expertise in education polling and has overseen multiple waves of surveys and focus groups with Massachusetts K-12 parents.
 She also brings considerable statistical programming expertise.

 Previously, she worked for the Systems for Student Success Office at DESE and held previous roles in research analysis on foster care programming.
-Zayna completed a Segal fellowship with MassINC producing research on digital equity in MA Gateway cities.
+Zayna completed a Segal Fellowship with MassINC producing research on digital equity in MA Gateway cities.
+She continues to work on education policy projects for MassINC.

 She received her BA in Political Science from UMass Lowell and a dual MBA and Master of Public Policy from The Heller School.